KarnikaSoni/Spotify-Popularity/README.md

 Moving forward, I want to explore the affect of more dependencies using large hospital data to predict Medical diseases.

+## Future Work
+- Other factors that influence if a song will be popular or not can potentially be:
+  - artist popularity
+  - cultural context
+  - previous hits
+  - artist's genre
+  - collaborated with other popular artists
+- Merging and collaboration of data with answers to some of the above questions would allow for a more insightful and accurate prediction of popularity scores.

 ## References
 - Cher Lau-Cher Lau - https://towardsdatascience.com/5-steps-of-a-data-science-project-lifecycle-26c50372b492